Colonial Womens Shoes

 The Mule is a simple, comfy and beautiful footwear that comes down thru the ages .
 Easy to slip on and with a leather sole so it can go from the bedroom to outside.
 It has a moderate heel and decorative trim across the arch.

 The leather backed tapestry fabric will change from time to time as fabric gets used up, but we always pick a new fabric with heirloom design in mind.
-Full and half sizes 5- 11 width is a wide C.
+Full and half sizes 5- 12 all in width C.

 Martha-Colonial black-smooth leather shoe